ipwgml/satrain/docs/dataset.md

-Note that the ``ipwgml`` package downloads data as required and local copies of the SatRain dataset may thus contain only a subset of the folders below.
+Note that the ``satrain`` package downloads data as required and local copies of the SatRain dataset may thus contain only a subset of the folders below.